parhamsazdar/Blog/README.md

 ## Features
 1. Like or dislike a post
 2. Comment and edit comment
-3. Simple search & professional search
+3. Simple search (live search with Ajax) & professional search
 4. Post a post
 5. Edit post
 6. Using some tags for post